New Mexico Nursing License Requirements

 2. Complete a Criminal Background Check.

-All candidates for nurse licensure in New Mexico must undergo a criminal background check prior to a license being issued.4 The New Mexico Board of Nursing will not begin processing applications for licensure until background check materials are submitted.5 The required fingerprint forms can be requested using an online form.6 Fingerprint impressions can be taken at a local law enforcement agency or other authorized provider.5 In addition to the fingerprint impressions, candidates must furnish the New Mexico Board of Nursing with a completed Fingerprint Certificate Form and Authorization for Release of Information form, which must be notarized.5 Both forms can be found in the application packet for initial licensure.5
+All candidates for nurse licensure in New Mexico must undergo a criminal background check.4 The New Mexico Board of Nursing will not begin processing applications for licensure until background check materials are submitted.5 The required fingerprint forms can be requested using an online form.6 Fingerprint impressions can be taken at a local law enforcement agency or other authorized provider.5 In addition to the fingerprint impressions, candidates must furnish the New Mexico Board of Nursing with a completed Fingerprint Certificate Form and Authorization for Release of Information form, which must be notarized.5 Both forms can be found in the application packet for initial licensure.5

 3. Submit the Application for Registered Nurse Licensure.

-The New Mexico Board of Nursing provides the RN / LPN Examination Application for prospective registered nurses to complete to request a license.5 Note that all demographic information requested is required and must be provided before a license can be issued.4 The New Mexico Board of Nursing will return incomplete applications received to the candidate at the address of record.5
+The New Mexico Board of Nursing provides the RN/LPN Examination Application for prospective registered nurses to complete to request a license.5 Note that all demographic information requested is required and must be provided before a license can be issued.4 The New Mexico Board of Nursing will return incomplete applications to the candidate at the address of record.5

 Nursing program graduates can request a temporary permit to practice using the initial application forms if an employment offer that includes direct supervision of graduate practice has been received.
 5 A temporary practice permit is valid for a maximum of six months or until National Council Licensure Examination results are received.5